lobocv/Evolve/README.md

 The great thing about this project is that it can be almost endlessly expanded upon.
 Some neat features that I would like to one day implement are:
+- GUI: To help change / view ecosystem details.
 - Environmental Factors: Interact with creatures to decide whether they are fit enough for survival.
 - Calendar: Creatures would reproduce at certain intervals, have a life extectancy.
 Environment can have seasons.
 - Multi-threaded: Parallelize some of the code
 - Data Publishing: Expose creature statistics via a socket so that other programs can visualize the evolution.
+- Divergence of species: If a group of creature's genomes begins to diverge then we could define a new species.
+- Multidimensional Continuous Traits: For example, color could be any value of RGB.
+- Fatal Creature Interaction: Two creatures could interact and fight.
+- Carnivores: Carivorous creatures may need to eat other creatures (of weak fitness) in order to survive.